wenkeyang/coppersmith/USERGUIDE.markdown

                          (c2: Customer)               => c2.acct)
       .src  //Note the use of the .src call.
 Awkward implementation detail

-  val select = source.featureSetBuilder(namespace, entity, time)
+  val select = source.featureSetBuilder(namespace, entity)

   //make sure the other customer is defined and not us (in reality this would have
   //been an inner join but for the sake of education, we are showing the left)